 - Add carrots and celery to boiling broth and cook 2-3 minutes until just beginning to soften.
 Add cauliflower, onion and red pepper next.
 Boil another couple minutes.
 Finally, add snow peas and bok choy.
 Stir and remove from heat immediately.
 Cover pot with a lid.

-- Place cooked rice, veggies with broth, and Goma Dare sauce on table.
-Use a slotted spoon to serve the veggies on top of rice and a ladle to spoon extra broth into side bowls.
+- Use a slotted spoon to serve the veggies on top of rice and a ladle to spoon extra broth into side bowls.